TBD54566975/web5-rs/docs/API_DESIGN.md

   /// Creates a new Verifiable Credential with the specified issuer, subject, and optional creation options.
   ///
   /// @param issuer The entity issuing the credential.
+The issuer must be a valid DID.
   /// @param credential_subject The subject of the credential containing claims.
+The subject must be a valid DID.
   /// @param options Optional parameters for creating the credential, such as schema or status.
   CONSTRUCTOR create(issuer: Issuer, credential_subject: CredentialSubject, options: VerifiableCredentialCreateOptions?)

   /// Constructs a Verifiable Credential from a VC JWT (JSON Web Token).
   ///
-  /// @param vc_jwt The Verifiable Credential in JWT format.
+  /// @param vc_jwt The Verifiable Credential in JWT format, serialized as a compact JWS.
-  /// @param verify If true, verifies the integrity of the JWT before creating the credential.
+  /// @param verify If true, verifies the integrity of the JWT by performing cryptographic verification against the signature, validating the VC Data Model, and validates the JSON Schema if present.
   CONSTRUCTOR from_vc_jwt(vc_jwt: string, verify: bool)

   /// Signs the Verifiable Credential using the specified Bearer DID and optional verification method.
   ///
   /// @param bearer_did The DID used to sign the credential.
-  /// @param verification_method_id Optional identifier for the verification method.
+  /// @param verification_method_id Optional identifier of the Verification Method for which to sign with.
-  /// @returns A string representing the signed JWT of the Verifiable Credential.
+  /// @returns A string representing the signed JWT, serialized as a compact JWS, of the Verifiable Credential.
   METHOD sign(bearer_did: BearerDid, verification_method_id: String?): string
 ```